orbitalquark/scintillua/docs/api.md

     local lex = lexer.new('?', {lex_by_line = true})

 Now the input text for the lexer is a single line at a time.
-Keep in mind that line lexers do not have the ability to look ahead at subsequent lines.
+Keep in mind that line lexers do not have the ability to look ahead to subsequent lines.

 #### Embedded Lexers

-Lexers embed within one another very easily, requiring minimal effort.
+Scintillua lexers embed within one another very easily, requiring minimal effort.
 In the following sections, the lexer being embedded is called the "child" lexer and the lexer a child is being embedded in is called the "parent".
 For example, consider an HTML lexer and a CSS lexer.
 Either lexer stands alone for styling their respective HTML and CSS files.
 However, CSS can be embedded inside HTML.
 In this specific case, the CSS lexer is the "child" lexer with the HTML lexer being the "parent".
 Now consider an HTML lexer and a PHP lexer.
 This sounds